Albert Buckley: Career

 Buckley entered Parliament for Waterloo in the 1918 general election.
 He held office under Bonar Law as a Junior Lord of the Treasury from 1922 to 1923 and under Bonar Law and later Stanley Baldwin as Secretary for Overseas Trade from March to November 1923.
 However, as a proponent of Free Trade, Buckley was in disagreement with Baldwin, and his local party withheld its support of him as a prospective candidate.
 He retired from politics at the 1923 general election and never returned to the House of Commons.

 A wool broker by trade, Buckley was a partner in the family firm of Edmund Buckley & Co.
 He was also chairman and later president of Morris and Jones, Ltd., wholesale grocers in Liverpool.
-He was chairman of the Liverpool Chamber of Commerce from 1924–28 and served on the Mersey Docks and Harbour Board from 1928–51.
+He was chairman of the Liverpool Chamber of Commerce from 1924 to 1928 and served on the Mersey Docks and Harbour Board from 1928 to 1951.
 He was a magistrate for the city of Liverpool.

-From 1931–48, he led the savings movement in Liverpool.
+From 1931 to 1948, he led the savings movement in Liverpool.
 He was chairman of the Liverpool Savings Committee from 1931 until its 1942 amalgamation with the Liverpool War Bond Committee, at which point he was appointed chairman of the new body, the Liverpool National Savings Committee.
 He was appointed a Commander of the Order of the British Empire in the 1946 Birthday Honours for his work in the savings movement.

 Buckley was also chairman of the Liverpool Overhead Railway, the Liverpool Gas Company, the Birkenhead Brewery Company, Ltd., and the Bury Felt Manufacturing Company.
-He was chairman of Lloyd's Bank North-West Committee from 1957–59.
+He was chairman of Lloyd's Bank North-West Committee from 1957 to 1959.